Darkone83/ModXo-Basic/Addons/LCD 3.3V/readme.md

 ![alt_image](https://github.com/Darkone83/ModXo-Basic/blob/main/Images/DC%20logo.png)

-A simple break out for the ModXo-Basic's disp connector.
-This board breaksout all signals 5V 3.3V and GND.
+A simple breakout board for the ModXo-Basic's disp connector.
+This board breaks out all signals plus 5V 3.3V and GND.

 # Where can I get one?